 Upon leaving, he gathered together the students and gave them a rousing goodbye, telling them: “Boys, be Ambitious!”

-The entire speech is memorialized today at the college: “Boys, be ambitious.
+Today the college still memorializes the entire speech: “Boys, be ambitious.
 Be ambitious not for money, not for selfish aggrandizement, not for the evanescent thing which men call fame.
 Be ambitious for the attainment of all that a man can be.”

-Largely forgotten in Massachusetts, Clark remains a prominent face in Japan where his likeness is used in images representing the Kitahiroshima city, known as “the ambitious city.”
+Largely forgotten in Massachusetts, Clark remains a prominent face in Japan.
+His likeness appears in images representing the Kitahiroshima city, known as “the ambitious city.”
 Among other places, his bearded face appears on the city’s crest.